Prof. Yvan Baudoin, EKC.

 - Develop Survey (prediction, prevention, detection) e-Tutor

 - Provide risk-education tools for C-EH practitioners in close cooperation with NASK (Poland)

-TASK FORCE 4: MEETING THE COUNTER EXPLOSIVES HAZARDS PRACTITIONERS’ REQUIREMENTS
+TASK FORCE 4: MEETING THE PRACTITIONERS’ REQUIREMENTS

 - Support comprehensive and integrated use of Information Management Systems (IMS) as requested by end users

 - Participate in analysis of control and measurement requirements in cooperation with IMEKO TCs

 Express of Interest